·

 Coffins are very dark and Halloween-themed.

-It definitely gives me very strong Addams family vibes, and what can be more Halloween than that?
+It definitely gives me very strong Addams family vibes.
+What can be more Halloween than that?

 Step By Step Doodling Tutorial - how to doodle a coffin | Masha Plans